kubernetes/community/communication/slack-guidelines.md

 ## Should you have a channel on the Kubernetes Slack?

-The primary purpose of the Kubernetes slack is for the coordination of the Kubernentes project.
+The primary purpose of the Kubernetes slack is for the coordination of the Kubernetes project.
 However it is useful for developers and users to have a strong ecosystem of channels for related things.
 Here are some guidelines for determining if you should request a channel: